Daratumumab, Bortezomib, and Dexamethasone for Multiple Myeloma

 Source: View publication →

-The addition of the anti-CD38 monoclonal antibody daratumumab to bortezomib and dexamethasone significantly improved overall survival and progression-free survival in patients with relapsed or refractory multiple myeloma.
+The phase 3 CASTOR trial demonstrated that adding the anti-CD38 monoclonal antibody daratumumab to bortezomib and dexamethasone significantly prolonged progression-free survival and increased depth of response in patients with relapsed or refractory multiple myeloma.

 Key Findings